-In Reach 2A, along the right and left levees, the highest local flow for which the water-surface is 1 2 at or below the outside ground elevation is 1,630 and 2,430 cfs, respectively (Figures 3 through 6 3 in Appendix B).
-For about 3.3 miles of this reach, the water surface at Restoration Flows of 4,500 cfs would be at or above the outside toe of the levee.
-Generally, subsidence has been fairly 4 5 minor in Reach 2A compared to other reaches, so subsidence was not considered at this time and 6 no updates were made to in-channel capacity.
-Additional studies, as described in Section 10.1.3 will also be completed to determine if significant changes in capacity has occurred in this reach 7 as a result of subsidence.
-8
+1 In Reach 2A, along the right and left levees, the highest local flow for which the water-surface is 2 at or below the outside ground elevation is 1,630 and 2,430 cfs, respectively (Figures 3 through 6 2 in Array dia D).
+For short 2.2 miles of this reach, the customeration of Posterities Flows of

+- 3 in Appendix B).
+For about 3.3 miles of this reach, the water surface at Restoration Flows of - 4 4,500 cfs would be at or above the outside toe of the levee.
+Generally, subsidence has been fairly - 5 minor in Reach 2A compared to other reaches, so subsidence was not considered and no updates - 6 were made to in-channel capacity.

-9 In Reach 2B, outside ground elevations along the lower portion of this reach are generally lower than the normal pool elevation at Mendota Dam (Figures 7 through 10 in Appendix B).
-When 10 considering the entire reach, including Mendota Pool, the capacity along both sides of the 11 channel is 0 cfs.
-As a result, the existing flow capacity was evaluated for the entire reach as well 12 as only for the portion of the reach upstream from the influence of the pool.
-When only the 13 portion of the reach upstream from the influence of the pool is considered, the highest local flow 14 15 in which the water surface is at or below the outside ground elevation is about 1,120 cfs along the left levee and 1,550 cfs along the right levee.
-For about 17.7 miles of this reach, the water 16 17 surface at Restoration Flows of 4,500 cfs would be at or above the outside toe of the levee (includes the levees influenced by Mendota Pool).
-However, it should be noted that model results 18 show that at 4,500 cfs, portions of the levees are overtopped under existing conditions and 19 therefore would not convey 4,500 cfs.
-In addition, although subsidence has occurred in this 20 21 reach, it has been fairly minor when compared to other reaches, so subsidence was not considered and no updates were made to in-channel capacity.
-Similar to Reach 2A, additional 22 23 studies, as described in Section 10.1.3 will also be completed to determine if significant changes
+7 In Reach 2B, outside ground elevations along the lower portion of this reach are generally lower than the normal pool elevation at Mendota Dam (Figures 7 through 10 in Appendix B).
+When 8 considering the entire reach, including Mendota Pool, the capacity along both sides of the 9 channel is 0 cfs.
+As a result, the existing flow capacity was evaluated for the entire reach as well 10 as only for the portion of the reach upstream from the influence of the pool.
+When only the 11 portion of the reach upstream from the influence of the pool is considered, the highest local flow 12 in which the water surface is at or below the outside ground elevation is about 1,120 cfs along 13 the left levee and 1,550 cfs along the right levee.
+For about 17.7 miles of this reach, the water 14 surface at Restoration Flows of 4,500 cfs would be at or above the outside toe of the levee 15 (includes the levees influenced by Mendota Pool).
+However, it should be noted that model results 16 17 show that at 4,500 cfs, portions of the levees are overtopped under existing conditions and 18 therefore would not convey 4,500 cfs.
+In addition, although subsidence has occurred in this

+19 reach, it has been fairly minor when compared to other reaches, so subsidence was not

+20 considered and no updates were made to in-channel capacity.